If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 Rachel Pedersen’s landing page is another great example of what it means to let your reputation speak for itself.
 If you have cultivated an audience that connects with you on a personal level, you don’t have to do a ton of selling to convince them to take you up on an offer — the trust you’ve already built with them does the selling for you.
 She’s able to increase her conversions by limiting how much copy she’s using and how much she’s trying to sell.
 When it comes to warm audiences who know your reputation, less is usually more.

-29. Ryan Dossey — For Call Scheduling
+29. Ryan Dossey Landing Page — For Call Scheduling

 The Takeaway: Be explicit with WHO the thing you’re selling is for.